oils-for-unix/oils/doc/idioms.md

 (As always, using `set` is useful if your script needs to run under another shell.)

+### Use `:` When Mentioning Variable Names

+Oil accepts this optional "pseudo-sigil" to make code more explicit.

+No:

+    read -0 record < file.bin
+    echo $record

+Yes:

+    read -0 :record < file.bin
+    echo $record

 ### Consider Using `--long-flags`

 Easier to write: